rodrigoparente/covid-vaccine-scheduled/README.md

 # Covid Vaccine Scheduled

-A program that verify if a person is scheduled to receive the Covid-19 vaccine in Fortaleza.
+A program that verify if a person is scheduled to receive the Covid-19 vaccine in Fortaleza, and send this information by Telegram.

 Table of contents: